vishramt7/Resume/README.md

 ## Conferences

-- Attended and presented poster at EMBO protein-protein interaction workshop and EMBO IDP conference (2019).
+- Attended and presented poster at EMBO protein-protein interaction workshop and EMBO IDP conference (2019).<br/>
-- Attended and presented poster at International protein folding conference (2014 and 2016).
+- Attended and presented poster at International protein folding conference (2014 and 2016).<br/>
 - Member of Protein Journal club at NCBS.
-Its activities include presenting and discussing recent papers related to protein structure, function, folding and design.
+Its activities include presenting and discussing recent papers related to protein structure, function, folding and design.<br/>
-- Represented Mumbai University at Inter University Research Festival, Avishkar-2011.
+- Represented Mumbai University at Inter University Research Festival, Avishkar-2011.<br/>
-- Attended Graduate Student’s Meet-2011 organised by ACTREC.
+- Attended Graduate Student’s Meet-2011 organised by ACTREC.<br/>

 ## Projects